gael-vanderlee/whai/README.md

 Yes!
 Configure any LiteLLM-compatible provider, including Ollama for local models.

-### Why do changes not persist after whai exits?
+### Why do changes like `cd` not persist between commands?

-This is by design. whai runs commands in a subprocess to keep your main shell safe.
-Changes like `cd` work within a session but don't affect your parent shell.
+This is by design.
+Each command runs independently in its own subprocess for safety and simplicity.
+If you need multi-step operations, chain commands using `&&` (e.g., `cd /tmp && ls`).